mfurquim/udacity-capstone/tex/md/proposal.md

 # Domain Background

-One of the principal steps in the machine learning process is the feature engineering.
+One of the principal steps in the machine learning process is the feature engineering\cite{sarkar2017practical}.
-It falls into the _Data Preparation_ step in the CRISP-DM, which is usually the most time consuming (60%~70% of time in overall project).
+It falls into the Data Preparation step in the CRISP-DM, which is usually the most time consuming (60%~70% of time in overall project)\cite{sarkar2017practical}.
-In feature engineering there are two different approaches: **feature selection** and **feature extraction**.
+In feature engineering there are two different approaches: **feature selection** and **feature extraction**\cite{sarkar2017practical}.
-Principal Component Analysis (PCA) is a process of **feature extraction** to reduce the dimensionality of the data by understanding the individual significance for a feature on the result of the outcome.
+Principal Component Analysis (PCA) is a process of feature extraction\cite{sarkar2017practical} to reduce the dimensionality of the data by understanding the individual significance for a feature on the result of the outcome\cite{shlens2014tutorial}.
 If two features are directly related and change at the same rate, then there is no need to have both of them to predict the output.
 For instance, if there are two features which measure a phenomenon, one in meters and another one in inches, they are measuring the same thing but in different scales.
 So there would only be need to keep one of them.